wjones127/franchise-densities/Analysis.md

-# Franchise Distributions
+# Where are the Starbuck's At?
 Will Jones
-April 1, 2015
+May 11, 2015

-This project examines correlations between the number of Starbuck's locations in an area with demographics information---such as ethnic makeup, median income, poverty level.
+This project examines correlations between the number of Starbuck's locations in an area with the rate of poverty in an area.
 For the locations, this project examines census tracts in Los Angeles County.

 ## Getting the Data